gigaj0ule/system42/_framework/bootloader/README.md

     sudo dfu-util -a 0 -s 0x08000000:leave -D ./_build/sample/fw.snap

-Obviously, you must enable read out protection or your AES key stored in the bootloader will be leaked and the encryption is broken!
+Of course, you must enable read out protection or your AES key stored in the BIOS will be readable and the encryption is broken!
 As well,
-RDP should be enabled, otherwise the firmware can be read out in plaintext after successful decryption.
+RDP should be enabled, otherwise the firmware can be read out in plaintext after successful decryption defeating the point of encryption anyway.

 ## Features